Public Transportation Program

 In keeping with an ongoing commitment to implement “green” practices into University operations, the University of Miami bolstered its discounted Miami-Dade Metropass and Tri-rail pass distribution to University of Miami faculty, staff, and students in 2008.
 In an effort designed to reduce parking demand and traffic congestion on the campuses and municipal roadways and promote more affordable and less stressful commuting options, the University doubled its monthly distribution of public transit passes.

 For several years, employees and students purchased transit passes from Medical Finance, taking advantage of bulk purchasing discounts offered by Miami-Dade Transit and Tri-rail.
-However, UM now offers significant incentives aimed at promoting public transit among full-time faculty and staff that includes significantly reduced transit passes based on annual earnings.
+The Public Transit Program is now administered by the Security and Parking Office at the Medical Campus and offers significant incentives aimed at promoting public transit among full-time faculty and staff that includes significantly reduced transit passes based on annual earnings.
 This includes Metro rail, Metrobuses, “Park and Ride” express buses, and Tri-rail.
-The new Public Transit Program is administered by the Security and Parking Office at the Medical Campus.

 Employees and students interested in the public transportation program must read and comply with the provisions of the Public Transit Program policy.
 Employees may NOT hold a campus parking permit and a reduced fare transit pass during the same month.
 Employee may not share, sell, or give their transit passes to others and they must use the passes to commute to work on a regular basis.
 Rates, restrictions, and other requirements can be found in this policy and at the websites of Miami-Dade Transit and Tri-rail.
 Violations of the policy carry significant penalties that can include termination, prosecution, and suspension from the program.